home | what's new | other sitescontact | about

 K. Strangely, “resonate,” too, means “to sound again” – as if we’ve heard it before.
 Have we heard it before?

-E. Again, at the surface of life, we’ve not heard it before, we’ve not known it before, and yet, on a deeper level, it resonates with us, somehow it all feels so familiar.
+E. Again, at the surface of life, we’ve not heard or known it before, and yet, on a deeper level, it resonates with us, somehow it feels familiar.

 a perception of destiny